Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 Using Posts to Promote Offers and Events

-Posts are particularly effective for time-sensitive promotions.
-To maximize their impact:
+Posts are particularly effective for time-sensitive promotions that create urgency and drive immediate action.
+To maximize their impact, consider these proven strategies:

 - Create Urgency: Use limited-time offers to drive immediate action.
-Phrases like “This weekend only” or “First 20 customers” create incentives to act quickly.
+Phrases like “This weekend only” or “First 20 customers” create incentives to act quickly rather than postpone.

 - Use Strong Visuals: Posts with compelling images get significantly more engagement.
 For offers, consider creating a graphic that clearly displays the promotion details.